- Price: $3,295 for a queen before discounts

 Our team developed the functional support score to determine how well a mattress supports movement in bed, like changing positions or getting up in the morning.
 Some people with spinal stenosis may have pain, stiffness, or weakness with movement, especially in the morning.
 If this is your case, you may want to opt for a functionally supportive bed to make movement easier.

 Those with spinal stenosis should consult a physical therapist about painful or weak movement.
-Physical therapists will provide tailored strategies to make movement feel better, so you can be more independent and confident during your daily activities.
+Physical therapists can provide tailored strategies to make movement feel better, so you can be more independent and confident during your daily activities.

 What is spinal stenosis?